plasmax/gear/README.md

 # Python Scripts for software NUKE

-To load, place the module in a folder called "scripts" in your nuke path (.nuke folder, for example)
+To load, place the module in a folder called "gear" in your nuke path (.nuke folder, for example)

 #### Add the following line to your init.py:
-import scripts
+import gear

 #### And the following to your menu.py:
-scripts.menu_setup()
+gear.menu_setup()